arfc/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# Describe the bug
+# Describe the bug.

 A clear and concise description of what the bug is.

-# To reproduce
+# Steps to reproduce the bug.

-Steps to reproduce the behavior:
+Steps to reproduce the behavior (ideally as a minimum example of where the failure is coming from):
 1. Outline what you did.

-## Inputs and Outputs
+## What inputs and outputs are involved?

 If applicable, add what you ran or received to help explain your problem.
+If there are relavent configuration files, please provide those as well.

-## Additional replication details
+## Are there additional replication details?

  - Operating System:
+ - Software Version:
- - Version:
+ - Python Version:

-# Expected behavior
+# What is the expected behavior?

 A clear and concise description of what you expected to happen.